foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <br>
   <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/ezgif.com-video-to-gif(2).gif"></center>
   <br>
-Click on the image you would like to move, and move it to a new position.
+Click on the image you would like to move and move it to a new position.
 <br>
 <br>
 <center><h3> Add Text, Descriptions and URLs to Each Image </center></h3>